 Outside of law, Jessica enjoys being outdoors, spending time with family and playing baseball.

 Josh is currently an Executive Officer of the Municipal Law Section of the Canadian Bar Association (B.C.
 Branch).
-Prior to practising as a lawyer, Josh held positions with the B.C. public service and acted as a teaching assistant in administrative law at the University of Victoria, School of Public Administration.
+He earned his Master of Public Administration and Juris Doctor degrees in 2011 from the University of Victoria and, prior to practising as a lawyer, Josh held positions within the B.C. public service.

 Jeff was called to the Bar in 1997 and has established a solid reputation as litigation counsel for local governments.
 Jeff regularly represents local governments in liability claims, contractual and regulatory disputes, and in crisis management and injunction-related circumstances.
 Jeff has extensive experience representing local governments in hearings, trials and appeals.
 He regularly assists local governments facing urgent, complex and evolving problems which require strategic advice, effective communications and focused solution management.
 Jeff is a sought after presenter and contributor at local government conferences and is a board member of the BC Courthouse Libraries Society.